RubyLichtenstein/Domain-Layer-Modeling/README.md

 Use case composed from

 1. Reactive type - (Observable/Flowable/Single/Maybe/Completable)
-2. Data (Optional) - The data witch use case will emit
+2. Data (Optional) - The data which use case will emit
 3. Error (Optional) - Expected use case error and will be sealed class
 4. Parameter (Optional)